About admission appeals

 Attending the appeal hearing

-You will be invited to attend the appeal hearing and present your case in person.
+You will be invited to attend the appeal hearing and present your case.
 If possible, you should do this as it’s very helpful for members of the independent appeal panel to hear, first-hand, why you want your child to attend a particular school.

-You may bring along your partner, a friend, adviser, interpreter or signer to the appeal with you (if you need an interpreter, please let us know on the appeal form as we can organise this for you).
+You may bring along your partner, a friend, adviser, interpreter or signer to the appeal with you (if you need an interpreter, please let us know when you appeal as we can organise this for you).
 Your child is also allowed to attend the appeal if you feel this is appropriate.

 If you do not wish to attend the hearing, your appeal will be heard in your absence and considered on the written evidence you have provided with your appeal form.
 This also applies if you do not arrive for your arranged hearing.